 You have recently been assigned to a trypsin inhibitor project.
 You are interested in building a query from known ligands in their binding modes, suitable for use in ROCS for vHTS.
-A set of 19 trypsin inhibitors are available as co-crystal structures (See [PDB-IDs]) in the PDB (See [PDB]).
+A set of 19 trypsin inhibitors are available as co-crystal structures (see [PDB-IDs]) in the PDB (see [Rocs-PDB]).
 The dataset has been prepared by aligning the 19 protein crystal structures.
 The ligands were then extracted to give a set of 19 ligands, aligned in the protein binding pocket frame of reference.
 The query building wizard will be used to construct a ROCS query employing just a few of the ligands that are most representative of the set as a whole.

 The tutorial will require approximately 10 minutes to complete.

 Open a new ROCS session.
 At the Welcome screen select the option to

 In the top tab, Create Query, select the radio button for Ligand Model Builder and then click Next.